pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "You will never find time for anything.
 If you want time you must make it."
 --Charles Buxton

+<a class="anchor" id="C"></a>
+### C

+"Veni.
+Vidi.
+Vici."
+--Julius Caesar

 "Let them hate us as long as they fear us."
 --Caligula

+"There is perhaps nothing worse than reaching the top of the ladder and discovering that you’re on the wrong wall."
+--Joseph Campbell

 "Nobody realizes that some people expend tremendous energy merely to be normal."
 --Albert Camus

 "On this earth there are pestilences, and there are victims.
 And it's up to us, so far as possible, not to join forces with the pestilences."
 --Albert Camus

-"Veni.
-Vidi.
-Vici."
---Julius Caesar

 "You can get more with a kind word and a gun than you can a kind word alone."
 --Al Capone